 This gesture driven approach is a culture shock when coming from another smartphone OS.
 As the Z30 phone review says there’s a steep learning curve.
 BlackBerry helps, there are tutorials to guide you.
 Once you’ve learnt the techniques, it’s a smooth and natural way of working.

 And that’s the thing about BlackBerry 10.2, it’s designed for productivity.
 Stick with the OS, learn how it works and you will power through day-to-day smartphone tasks at maximum performance.
 All the tools are here to get things done.

 BlackBerry 10.2 big picture

-Last year I spent a week each working exclusively in the Apple, Microsoft and Google technology stacks.
-Three weeks and thousands of words later I had a better idea of how each technology stack worked as well as their strengths and weaknesses.
+Last year I spent a week each working exclusively with Apple, Microsoft and Google technology.
+Three weeks and thousands of words later I had a better idea of how each technology worked as well as their strengths and weaknesses.

 It isn’t possible or practical to do the same thing with BlackBerry.
 There are only phones, no tablets or PCs.
 That’s not entirely true, you probably could spend your working life using nothing but the Z30 so long as you don’t need to do much content creation.
 That’s not me.

 BlackBerry’s fiercest critics point at the lack of native apps for the phone.
 Few of the top apps are there at all.
 Sometimes the BB 10 replacements for the functionality found in popular apps are disappointing.
 BlackBerry fans counter that you can run most Android apps.
 For me, that’s a good argument for choosing an Android phone, which will run more Android apps.